ianrastall/text-utils/books/ada/book-ada-02.md

-**Historical Context**: The Ariane 5 rocket failure (1996) occurred because a legacy Ada module—compiled without range checks as a performance optimization for a previous mission—raised an exception.
-This incident reinforced Ada's safety philosophy: even Ada requires proper error handling, and modern Ada versions have since strengthened exception handling and range constraint features.
+**Historical Context**: The Ariane 5 rocket failure (1996) occurred because a legacy Ada module—compiled without range checks as a performance optimization for a previous mission—raised an exception when reused under a different flight profile.
+The exception itself was the correct signal that data had exceeded expected bounds; the failure stemmed from the process decisions to disable checks and to let the exception propagate into mission-critical code.
+The incident underscores that Ada's tools must be paired with rigorous validation and configuration discipline, and later Ada standards reinforced these practices with stronger guidance on exception handling and range constraints.

 **Advanced Range Constraints**: Ada allows for more sophisticated range
 specifications: